Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems

 \subsection{Lanczos tridiagonalization}

 In the next step, we orthogonalize the above basis of exact solutions by using the Lanczos algorithm.
-More precisely, we run $m$ steps of the $M$-symmetric Lanczos algorithm corresponding to matrix $A=M^{-1}S$ and initial vector $M^{-1}b$.
-This yields tridiagonal matrix $T\in\RR^{m\times m}$ and $M$-orthonornal Lanczos vectors $q_i\in \RR^m$, such that \be AQ =Q T , \qquad Q^*MQ=I,\ee where and This resulting new basis $VQ$ will be orthonormal with respect to the $L^2(0,L)$ inner product.
-The Galerkin projection of (\ref{eq:1D}) and its transfer function can then be written in Lanczos coordinates as \be \tu(\lambda)=\sqrt{b^*M^{-1}b}V Q(T+\lambda I)^{-1}e_1, \ee \be \tF(\lambda)= (b^*M^{-1}b) e_1^*(T+\lambda I)^{-1}e_1.\ee It is known that when $\Sigma\in\CC\setminus \RR_-$ is compact, for any sequence $\lambda_j\in \Sigma$, $j=1,\ldots,m$ we have that for any $\lambda\in\Sigma$ the corresponding Galerkin solution converges exponentially $\tu\rightarrow u$ as $m\rightarrow\infty$ with a uniform linear rate.
+More precisely, we run $m$ steps of the { $M$-Hermitian} Lanczos algorithm corresponding to matrix $A=M^{-1}S$ and initial vector $M^{-1}b$.
+This yields tridiagonal matrix $T\in\RR^{m\times m}$ and $M$-orthonormal Lanczos vectors $q_i\in \CC^m$, such that \be AQ =Q T , \qquad Q^*MQ=I,\ee where and This resulting new basis of continuous functions will be orthonormal with respect to the continuous $L^2(0,L)$ inner product and are given by the vector The Galerkin projection of (\ref{eq:1D}) and its transfer function can then be written in Lanczos coordinates as \be \tu(\lambda)=\sqrt{b^*M^{-1}b}V Q(T+\lambda I)^{-1}e_1, \ee \be \tF(\lambda)= (b^*M^{-1}b) e_1^*(T+\lambda I)^{-1}e_1\ee where $e_1 = (1,0,\ldots,0)^T $ is the first coordinate column vector in $\RR^m$.
+It is known, see for example \cite{St}, that when $\Sigma\in\CC\setminus \RR_-$ is compact, for any sequence $\lambda_j\in \Sigma$, $j=1,\ldots,m$ we have that for any $\lambda\in\Sigma$ the corresponding Galerkin solution converges exponentially $\tu\rightarrow u$ as $m\rightarrow\infty$ with a uniform linear rate.